jerobado/Tenny/README.md

 Features
 ---
 * Controllable by a hotkey regardless of active window.
-* Semi-transperent and resizeable window.
+* Semi-transparent and resizeable window.
 * Always on top.